 Choosing between JMeter and Locust can feel like picking between two complex frameworks with distinct strengths.
 Both are popular for performance and load testing — but they come with steep learning curves, scripting needs, and manual configurations.
+Many organizations are turning to modern performance testing services to avoid the hassle of managing these tools directly.
 If you’re stuck in the JMeter vs Locust debate, here’s a thought: what if you didn’t have to choose at all?
 Read on to find out.

 What is JMeter?